 I don’t want to go into details here (I want to avoid spoilers!) but Mack’s experience when he returns to The Shack is deeply spiritual.
 He has an encounter with the divine that is quite profound and unexpected, and the flow of the plot will keep you turning the pages with anticipation.

 Although this book will appeal mainly to Christians, it will also be of interest to anyone with spiritual inclinations who marvels at the mystery of existence.
-The overwhelming theme of the book is that beyond the tragedies of this life there is a loving God who can and will (eventually) make sense of it all.
+The overarching theme of the book is that beyond the tragedies of this life there is a loving God who can and will (eventually) make sense of it all.

 I would recommend this book to anyone, and I hope you will read it and enjoy it as much as I did.